jau35/OpenSlide_sample/README.md

 - Ventana (.bif, .tif)
 - Generic tiled TIFF (.tif)

-# Setup
+# Installing OpenSlide
-I used the following to install OpenSlide for python on MacOS High Sierra (Version 10.13.6).
+I used the following steps to install OpenSlide for python on MacOS High Sierra (Version 10.13.6).
 See the [OpenSlide download page](https://openslide.org/download/) for other options.

 ## Install virtualenv